liudejun0306-cyber/codex-skills-archive/README.md

 # China Printed Will Package

-This repository is a private archive of a legacy Codex skill for preparing printed-will document packages under Mainland Chinese law.
+This repository contains a Codex skill for preparing printed-will document packages under Mainland Chinese law.

 ## Overview